-The site plan approves a network of sidewalks and trails connecting the community to improve pedestrian connectivity.
-Internal streets shall include sharrows, where indicated on the DET, to facilitate bicycle connectivity.
+The site plan proposes a network of sidewalks and trails connecting the community to improve pedestrian connectivity.

 SMA/Zoning: The 2010 Approved Subregion 4 Master Plan retained the property in the Residential, Townhouse (R-T) Zone.
 On November 29, 2021, the District Council approved CR-136-2021, the Countywide Sectional Map Amendment ("CMA") which reclassified the subject property from the Residential, Townhouse (RT) Zone to the Residential, Single Family-Attached (RSF-A) Zone effective April 1, 2022.